 December 7, 1941 – A Date Which Still Lives in Infamy

-77 years ago today, Japanese fighter planes bombed the U.S. military base at Pearl Harbor, Hawaii.
+On December 7, 1941, Japanese fighter planes bombed the U.S. military base at Pearl Harbor, Hawaii.
 It was one of the most devastating attacks in American history.
 The surprise military strike caught the United States off guard, and came as a shock to the American people.
 In a little less than two hours, 2,403 people were killed.
-The attack, “a date which will live in infamy” as President Franklin D. Roosevelt described it, drew the United States into WWII.
+The attack on Pearl Harbor, “a date which will live in infamy” as President Franklin D. Roosevelt described it, drew the United States into WWII.

 Of those that lost their lives at Pearl Harbor, more than half were sailors and marines aboard the USS Arizona battleship.
 The USS Arizona was bombarded four times by the Imperial Japanese Navy Air Service, and the ship was ultimately damaged beyond repair.
 The wreckage still lies at the bottom of Pearl Harbor just off the coast of Ford Island and serves as the final resting place for many of the ship’s crewmen who lost their lives on that fateful day.